Practical guide for teams migrating from Explo, comparing five embedded analytics alternatives by features, pricing, migration effort, and use cases.

 Feature | Sisense | Explo |

-SDK & pro-code embedding | ✅ Compose SDK with fine control. | ✅ Explo emphasizes fast embed but is less pro-code heavy. |
+SDK and pro-code embedding | Compose SDK with fine control. | Emphasized fast embed but was less pro-code heavy. |

-Enterprise controls | ✅ Extensive security, SLAs, hybrid deployment. | ⚠️ Explo focuses on rapid product embed and may require additional engineering for enterprise features. |
+Enterprise controls | Extensive security, SLAs, hybrid deployment. | Focused on rapid product embed; may require additional engineering for enterprise features. |

-Pricing model | Custom enterprise quotes, higher entry price | Demo-based, scalable pricing for product teams. |
+Pricing model | Custom enterprise quotes, higher entry price. | Demo-based, scalable pricing for product teams. |

-5. RevealBI
+4. RevealBI

+RevealBI (Reveal) pitches itself as a developer-first embedded analytics product with a transparent pricing model.
 The company emphasizes a fixed pricing approach, unlimited users, and a true SDK so you can build analytics experiences tightly coupled to your application.

 For teams scaling their product where predictable costs are crucial, Reveal's flat-rate or fixed annual pricing can be a determining factor.